 * Governors have received Child Protection training / updates;

-* The Head Teacher and Chair of Governors have recieved Safer Recruitment Training;
+* The Head Teacher, Chair of Governors and three governors have received Safer Recruitment Training;

 * Parents are telephoned by 9.30am if the school has not heard why their child is absent from school;

-* Risk assessments are in place and regualrly reviewed.
+* Risk assessments are in place and regularly reviewed.

 What might lead a member of staff to raise a concern?

 *If a child is consistently late for school;

 * If a child is consistently unwashed or has dirty clothes;